Police arrest suspect connected to hit and run crash that killed man in wheelchair

-FRESNO, Calif.
-(KSEE/KGPE) – Police arrested the suspect connected to the hit-and-run crash that killed a man in a wheelchair on west Fresno on Friday.
+Police arrested the suspect connected to the hit-and-run crash that killed a man in a wheelchair in west Fresno on Friday.

 The victim was identified as Ronnie Rodriguez, 53, of Fresno, Sheriff’s Office spokesman Tony Botti said.